PhantasarProductions/BallPlayCupid/Lic.md

     - Script/mainmenu.lua
     - Script/user.lua
     - Translate.md
+- Unknown
+  - These pictures were contributed to the public domain.
+The source has been lost to me.
+If you can identify the original creator for me, let me know.
+    - GFX/Game/Symbol/All.piko
+    - GFX/Game/Symbol/Clubs.png
+    - GFX/Game/Symbol/Diamonds.png
+    - GFX/Game/Symbol/Hearts.png
+    - GFX/Game/Symbol/Spades.png
 - pacdv
   - This file has been downloaded from: www.pacdv.com (it is possible a few alterations were made for fitting better in the game).
 The license forbids me to allow you to extract it from this project.
 If you want it, download it yourself from their website.
     - Audio/Interface/Buzz.ogg